5v3n/karakuri/README.md

 ## Installation

 It's a piece of cake: just install the gem.
-Simply add `gem 'karakuri'` to your Gemfile or use `sudo gem install karakuri` to get going with the _Karakuri_
+Simply add `gem 'karakuri'` to your Gemfile or use `sudo gem install karakuri` to get going.

 ## Usage